 Prospective students who do not meet the prior and/or additional education requirements

-If you already have or will be awarded a Dutch pre-university (vwo) or equivalent diploma but do not satisfy the additional requirements for the subjects Biology, Physics, Chemistry and/or Mathematics, you must sit an additional examination.
-These additional examinations are organised by CCVX (Central Commissions Pre-examination, in Dutch: Centrale Commissies Voortentamens) and/or Boswell/Bèta.
+If you already have or will be awarded a Dutch pre-university (VWO) or equivalent diploma but do not satisfy the additional requirements for the subjects Biology, Physics, Chemistry and/or Mathematics, you must sit an additional examination.
+If you must sit an additional examination in Mathematics you can choose mathematics A or B. These additional examinations are organised by CCVX (Central Commissions Pre-examination, in Dutch: Centrale Commissies Voortentamens) and/or Boswell/Bèta.
 You can sit the examinations in either English or Dutch.

-Secondary school students who will receive their first Dutch pre-university (vwo) or one of the explicitly above mentioned equivalent diplomas with required examination courses mid-2019 are not considered deficient.
+Secondary school students who will receive their first Dutch pre-university (VWO) or one of the explicitly above mentioned equivalent diplomas with required examination courses mid-2021 are not considered deficient.
 In case of a diploma that will be assessed on individual basis of the UM one or more subject deficiencies may exist.
 Please have your diploma and subject combination/profile checked in time.

 Applying for sufficiency check